Vietnam.vn - Nền tảng quảng bá Việt Nam

 Soybeans may reduce the risk of prostate cancer in high-risk men

 In fact, the isoflavones genistein and daidzein have anti-cancer properties.
-A study in the journal BJU International found that soy products reduced the risk of prostate cancer in men at high risk.
+A study published in the journal BJU International found that soy products reduced the risk of prostate cancer in men at high risk.

 Not only that, soy can also be used to support radiation therapy when treating prostate cancer.
-A study in the journal Nutrition and Cancer found that prostate cancer patients who took 200 mg of soy isoflavones every day for 6 months had fewer side effects from radiation therapy.
+Research in the journal Nutrition and Cancer found that prostate cancer patients who took 200 mg of soy isoflavones every day for 6 months had fewer side effects from radiation therapy.
 Specifically, they had less urinary leakage, less diarrhea, and less abdominal pain.

 If men are still wary of soy, there are other ways to protect the prostate and prevent cancer.
 Omega-3 fatty acids have been shown to improve immunity, reduce inflammation, and prevent prostate cancer.
 Foods rich in omega-3 fatty acids include salmon, tuna, and sardines.
 Regular exercise and maintaining a healthy weight can significantly reduce the risk of prostate cancer and many other cancers.